Equivariant Koszul Cohomology of Canonical Curves: Introduction

 In Section 2, we consider a smooth irreducible scheme $X$ over an algebraically closed field $k$ acted upon by a finite group $G$ whose order is coprime to the characteristic of $k$.
 After reviewing the definitions of $G$-equivariant quasicoherent sheaves and $G$-equivariant functors, we establish in Proposition \ref{prop:G-functors} a general criterion for a functor to be $G$-equivariant.
 This allows us to verify in Proposition \ref{prop:exGfunctors} and Proposition \ref{prop:contrprop} that the constituent operations in Green and Lazarsfeld’s functorial construction of the Koszul complex are $G$-equivariant, while endowing them with canonical $G$-structures derived solely from the action on $X$.
 This framework culminates in Theorem \ref{th:main}, in which we not only show that the Koszul complex is a complex of $kG$-modules, but also express the equivariant structure of its cohomology in terms of Zariski cohomology, lifting the classical construction of Green and Lazarsfeld into the equivariant setting.

 In Section 3, we focus on canonical curves and provide a formula for differences of Koszul representations in Corollary \ref{cor:bettivanish}, motivated by the non-equivariant setting where such differences are explicitly computable via Riemann–Roch.
 Within the equivariant framework, this formula naturally splits into two distinct components.
 The first directly relates to the theory of equivariant Euler characteristics; to evaluate it, we use the equivariant Riemann–Roch theorem of Ellingsrud and Lønsted (Theorem \ref{th:EL}) and provide in Theorem \ref{th:mainwedge} an explicit decomposition into a direct sum of irreducible representations.
 The second component remarkably turns out to be related to the theory of Schur functors, which are central to the representation theory of $\text{GL}_n$ and are intimately connected to the combinatorics of Young tableaux.
 Since closed-form expressions for irreducible decompositions of such modules are unattainable due to the notorious difficulty of the plethysm problem, we provide explicit generating functions both for the character values of this module in Theorem \ref{th:genchars} and for its class in the representation ring of $G$ in Theorem \ref{th:Molien}.
+Finally, in Section \ref{sec:Kummer}, we apply the above mentioned formulas to get explicit values in the case of trigonal Kummer curves and demonstrate the validity of our results by retrieving them using an alternative, independent method.

 {\bf Acknowledgements} The authors would like to thank Miltiadis Karakikes for helpful comments on early versions of this paper.
 The research project is implemented in the framework of H.F.R.I Call “Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union Next Generation EU (H.F.R.I.
 Project Number: 14907).